A Diversity of Small Subjects. With the Canon EF 180mm f/3.5L USM Macro Lens … « Arthur Morris/BIRDS AS ART

 Frank

-• avatar Jonathan Ashton
+• Jonathan Ashton

 Artie I agree 180mm macro is a belter I used to have one.
 The sigma macro lens 150mm and 180mm also accept (Sigma)TC.
 I my experience the Canon when worked in combo proved more reliable in terms of focus acquisition.